 Section 9.
 Application Process.
-In order to ensure a stable, fair and effective service delivery sys-tem, the Fund shall be implemented as follows:
+In order to ensure a stable, fair and effective service delivery system, the Fund shall be implemented as follows:

-a.
-There shall be three-year planning and funding cycles, with funding beginning in the 2018-19 fiscal year.
+- a.
+There shall be three-year planning and funding cycles, with funding beginning in the 2018-19 fiscal year. - b.

-b.
 Funds shall be allocated through an open and fair application process administered by the Department of Children and Youth in the City Manager's office in compliance with the policies adopted by the Oversight Board.
-The first application process shall begin no lat-er than February 1, 2018 with funding available for encumbrance no later than July 1, 2018.
+The first application process shall begin no later than February 1, 2018 with funding available for encumbrance no later than July 1, 2018. - c.

-c.
 Recommendations for a list of grants to be awarded shall be made by the Oversight Board to the City Council.
-The City Council shall review and consider the recommendations only if it determines that one or more recommendation is inconsistent with this Article or the priorities identified in the Strategic Investment Plan.
-The City Council shall accept or re-ject the Oversight Board's recommendations in their entirety and may not partially accept or partially reject the recommendations.

-d.
-In the event the City Council rejects the list of grants proposed by the Oversight Board, it shall set forth its rationale for such rejection and recommend revisions to the Oversight Board for its consideration and action.

-The City Council shall review and consider the amended recommendations.
+The City Council shall review and consider the recommendations of the Oversight Board.
+The City Council may reject the recommendations only if it determines that one or more recommendation is inconsistent with this Article or the priorities identified in the Strategic Investment Plan.
+The City Council shall accept or reject the Oversight Board's recommendations in their entirety and may not partially accept or partially reject the recommendations. - d.
+In the event the City Council rejects the list of grants proposed by the Oversight Board, it shall set forth its rationale for such rejection and recommend revisions to the Oversight Board for its consideration and action. - e.
+The City Council shall review and consider the amended recommendations of the Oversight Board, provide final approval of the list of grants to be awarded, and appropriate all necessary monies from the Fund.

-The City Council shall review and consider the amended recommendations.

-e.
-The City Council shall review and consider the amended recommendations of the Over-sight Board, provide final approval of the list of grants to be awarded, and appropriate all necessary monies from the Fund.
 All grants and appropriations shall be consistent the provisions of this Article and the Strategic Investment Plan.